Storm of Love: Current main characters

-Miro Falk is the manager of the beauty salon at the Fürstenhof.
-He is in a relationship with Greta and they are expecting a baby.

-Dr. Vincent Ritter is the smart, kind-hearted local veterinarian.
-Upon arriving in Bichelheim, he met two people who changed his life.
-The first was his biological father Markus Schwarzbach, who knew of Vincent's existence but was never a part of his life.
-The second was Ana Alves, who he fell in love with at first sight.
-At first, Ana only had eyes for Philipp Brandes, but eventually Ana also fell in love with Vincent.
-Philipp and Vincent both tried to win Ana's heart, but unfortunately for Vincent it was Philipp who won in the end.
-Now that Ana has married Philipp and left the village, a heartbroken Vincent has to figure out how to move on with his life.
-He builds a close friendship with Maxi Saalfeld and is reunited with his childhood best friend, Henry Sydow.
-Vincent falls in love with Katja Saalfeld, Maxi's mother and Markus's girlfriend.
-Vincent does not want to betray his father, but can't deny his feelings for Katja and they begin an affair.
-Vincent and Katja are currently in a relationship.
+Leo Neubach is Katja's son, a fitness trainer at the Fürstenhof, and aspiring professional footballer.
+Leo leaves university in Australia to join his mother in Bichelheim.
+Leo had decided to walk away from football, because he is gay and experienced homophobia.
+Leo wants to play football on Blau-Weiss Bichelheim.
+He falls in love with Elias Jakobi and this gives him the courage to come out.

+Massimo Foghetti is a sommelier at the Fürstenhof.
+He is the illegitimate son of Alexander Saalfeld, the product of a fling with an Italian woman when he was 17.
+Massimo grew up on a vineyard in South Tyrol.
+While Massimo was in a coma, Adam Fischer stole his identity.
+Massimo comes to Bichelheim to claim his birthright and get back at Adam for stealing his identity.

+Olivia Jakobi is a maid at the Fürstenhof and the older sister of Elias.
+Olivia was lonely in Hamburg so she decides to join Elias in Bichelheim.
+She and her brother share a dark secret, Elias murdered their abusive father and together they sunk his body into a moor.
+She falls in love with Adam Fisher (who at the time was posing as Massimo Foghetti).
+When the truth comes out about Adam's identity, Olivia forgives him and they start a relationship.

 Werner Saalfeld (née Heinz-Werner Konopka) escaped the GDR to give himself a better life.
 He married wealthy Charlotte Saalfeld, heiress to the Fürstenhof Hotel, and took her surname.
 For many years he served as the director of the 5-star hotel and helped her keep the hotel successful.
 He and Charlotte raised two sons, Robert and Alexander.
 A womanizer, Werner cheated on Charlotte over and over again, which led to several illegitimate children and finally a divorce from Charlotte after 36 years of marriage.
 After almost 40 years of estrangement, he reconciled with his younger brother André, and hired him as a chef at the Fürstenhof.
 He is the biological father of Robert, Laura, Sandra, Moritz, Konstantin, William and the adoptive father of Alexander.
-He is grandfather to Valentina, Joshua, Anna, Miguel, Leander and Hannah.
+He is grandfather to Valentina, Joshua, Anna, Miguel, Leander, Hannah, and Massimo.
 He was married to Charlotte (twice), Barbara von Heidenberg (twice), Doris van Norden and Poppy Schweitzer.